RugbyClubRanks/rugbyclubranks.github.io/_posts/2023-09-09-World-Cup-Projections.md

 Just a week out from the opening match, I'm recording the current predictions being made by my club level model.
 These predictions are updated a few times a week [here](comp_files\Rugby_World_Cup_2023) as matches are played and new information becomes available, but they shouldn't change much before kickoff, and recording them here allows for judgement once matches are played.

-So lets have at it.
+So let's have at it.
 First, here's the predicted tables for each pool

 ## Pool A